-In its annual report in November 2023 to the Juvenile Justice Policy and Oversight Committee, the Judicial Branch provided a high-level look at juvenile justice trends in the State of Connecticut.
-Despite the disruptions caused by the COVID-19 pandemic in 2020 and 2021, the report highlighted a notable trend of decreasing referral volumes compared to pre-pandemic periods.
-Reductions in referral volume have averaged 6% per year since 2013 for a total decline in delinquency referrals of 49% since 2010.
-While acknowledging the differences between the pandemic years, the report underscores a sustained downward trend, indicating potential systemic changes or advancements in preventive measures.
+In its annual report in November 2023 to the Juvenile Policy Justice and Oversight Committee, the Judicial Branch provided a highlevel look at juvenile justice trends in the State of Connecticut.
+Despite the disruptions caused by the COVID-19 pandemic in 2020 and 2021, the report highlighted a notable trend of decreasing referral volumes compared to prepandemic periods.
+Reductions in referral volume have averaged 6% per year since 2013 for a total decline in delinquency referrals of 49% While acknowledging 2010. since the differences between the pandemic years, the report underscores a sustained downward trend, indicating potential systemic changes or advancements in preventive measures.